Street names in Barcelona: Franco's dictatorship

 In these years the street of Pau Claris was also eliminated, which was awarded to its extension towards the sea, the Via Layetana, receiving the same name.
 On the other hand, Calle de Casanova was kept, dedicated to Rafael Casanova, perhaps because the surname alone was not so closely related to the character, and could be understood as belonging to another Casanova.
-The street of 26 de Enero was also maintained, which commemorated the Catalan victory of 1641 in the Reapers' War, because it coincided with the date of Franco's entry into Barcelona.
+The street of 26 de Enero was also maintained, which commemorated the Catalan victory of 1641 in the Reapers' War, because it coincided with the date of Franco's army entry into Barcelona.

 A new regulation of the nomenclature was made in a municipal session held on July 7, 1942, which ratified the reversion of Republican names and the changes made between 1939 and 1942, as well as collecting a series of new changes, some of new streets and others derived from a purge of names prior to the Republic but that had some leftist or Catalanist bias.
-Some of these changes were: Democràcia to Movimiento Nacional, Autonomía to Unidad, Solidaridad to Rubén Darío, Igualdad to Álava, Joaquim Folguera to Núñez de Arce, Suñer i Capdevila to Beato Almató, Zola to Padre Laínez, Paseo de Castelar to Donoso Cortés, Laureano Figuerola to Nilo Fabra, Mendizábal to Junta de Comercio, Pere Joan Sala to General Almirante, Pau Alsina to Secretario Coloma, Josep Nonell to Alcalde de Móstoles, etc.
+Some of these changes were: Democràcia to Movimiento Nacional, Autonomia to Unidad, Solidaritat to Rubén Darío, Igualtat to Álava, Joaquim Folguera to Núñez de Arce, Suñer i Capdevila to Beato Almató, Zola to Padre Laínez, Passeig de Castelar to Donoso Cortés, Laureano Figuerola to Nilo Fabra, Mendizábal to Junta de Comercio, Pere Joan Sala to General Almirante, Pau Alsina to Secretario Coloma, Josep Nonell to Alcalde de Móstoles, etc.

 The new gazetteer, published in 1943, also stipulated the labeling in Spanish.
 Some of the translations were not very rigorous: Carrer dels Ases ("donkeys") became Calle de los Ases; Carrer del Voló (a village in Vallespir) became Calle del Balón.
 On the other hand, some names in Catalan remained, such as Foc Follet ("fatuous fire"), Mare Eterna ("eternal mother", in allusion to nature, title of a work by Ignasi Iglésias) and Barri Vermell ("red neighborhood", perhaps not translated because of its possible association with political color).
-The incorporation of Catalan characters that did not have political significance was also allowed in specific cases, as in the new urbanizations of Sabastida (Vilapicina), with names such as Escultor Llimona, Pintor Casas, Pintor Mir, and Santiago Rusiñol; or Can Mora, in Sarriá, where the streets Pedro II de Moncada, Jaime II, and Elisenda de Pinós were created.
+The incorporation of Catalan characters that did not have political significance was also allowed in specific cases, as in the new urbanizations of Sabastida (Vilapicina), with names such as Escultor Llimona, Pintor Casas, Pintor Mir, and Santiago Rusiñol; or Can Mora, in Sarrià, where the streets Pedro II de Moncada, Jaime II, and Elisenda de Pinós were created.

 Among the new names introduced by the new authorities were many of a religious nature, mainly founders of religious orders (Mother Vedruna, Father Alegre, Saint John Baptist de la Salle, Saint Louise de Marillac) and parish priests (Mosén Amadeo Oller, Father Juliana, Father Oliveras, Father Bundó, Father Pérez del Pulgar, Father Luis Artigues).